SpeedyWeather/TravellingSailorProblem.jl/README.md

 julia> ] add GLMakie
 ```

-alternatively you can use CairoMakie but that won't allow the interactive visualisation.
+alternatively you can use WGLMakie.
+Don't use CairoMakie, as it will not render the 3D properties correctly.